Integrating Boxes and Masks: A Multi-Object Framework for Unified Visual Tracking and Segmentation: Ablation Study

 \subsection{Box and Mask Prediction}

 In our framework, we employ two branches, a mask decoder and a box predictor for joint training and prediction.
-Training with two branches yields better results than one branch, while they also have different prediction strategies.
+Training with two branches yields better results than one branch.
+If the model is trained without pseudo-masks of VOT data, the box branch would perform better than mask branch on VOT benchmarks.
+If trained with full data, the two branch will reach similar performance, but they also have different prediction strategies.
 Previous work \cite{paul2022robust} has shown mask representation is more robust than box representation.
 However, we find the box representation has higher Precision while the mask representation has higher Success Rate, as shown in Table \ref{tab: branch}.
-A possible explanation is the different strategies of the two branches for multiple similar objects.
-If the model fails to tell the objects apart, box predictor often chooses one object but mask decoder often covers multiple possible objects.

 Another difference between two branches is on the prediction when the target object is absent.
 SOT benchmarks like LaSOT \cite{fan2019lasot} ignore the frames when the object is absent (fully occluded or out of view), while VOS benchmarks like YouTube-VOS \cite{xu2018youtube} requires to predict an empty mask with all background.
-Some SOT methods \cite{cui2022mixformer,ye2022joint} predicts boxes for all frames without considering whether the object is absent, while VOS methods need to precisely predict a background mask if the object is absent.
+Some SOT methods \cite{cui2022mixformer,ye2022joint} predicts boxes for all frames without considering whether the object is absent.
 As a unified framework, MITS can infer whether an object is absent with the help of the mask prediction, as shown in Figure \ref{fig: qua_VOS2}.